Semester-Project-WS19-20/wasm-pong-rs/README.md

 The Game is made for 2 Players.
 The Left Player is controling by `a` for up and `z` for down.
 The Right Player uses the Arrow Keys for up and down.

+## Demo

+For an Demo of the Game, you can visit https://semester-project-ws19-20.github.io/wasm-pong-rs/